oaehmka/seccodegen/README.md

 }
 ```

-adds prefix and suffix to every prompt from the dataset and (TODO) generates code for every prompt in the dataset.
+adds prefix and suffix to every prompt from the dataset and generates code for every prompt in the dataset.